A person or thing of very great strength, intellect, or importance.‘a titan of American industry’

 - ‘Thrust it down, below the depths of Tartarus, into the lightless prison of the Titans!’

 - ‘In Greek mythology, he had been torn apart by Titans but was always regenerated, like the vines in spring.’

 - ‘The rest of Saturn's moons are named after individual Titans like Enceladus and Mimas.’

-The largest satellite of Saturn (diameter 5,150 km), the fifteenth closest to the planet, discovered by C. Huygens in 1655.
-It is unique in having a hazy atmosphere of nitrogen, methane, and oily hydrocarbons.
+The largest satellite of Saturn, the fifteenth closest to the planet, discovered by C. Huygens in 1655, and having a diameter of 3,200 miles (5,150 km).
+It is unique in having a hazy atmosphere of nitrogen, and methane and other hydrocarbons.